Skip to main content

 7. What is the Pantone Matching System?

-The Pantone Matching System (PMS) is a color reproduction standard in which colors all across the spectrum are each identified by a specific number and have their own specific ink mixture.
-This is especially useful with specific brand colors that need to be as accurate and consistent as possible.
+The Pantone Matching System (PMS) is a color reproduction standard in which colors all across are identified by a specific number and have their own specific ink mixture.
+This is especially useful with brand colors that need to be as accurate and consistent as possible.
+This enables color consistency no matter where your job is printed.

-Note: PMS colors can only be mixed/printed via ink (i.e. imprinting merchandise, screenprint, and offset printing)...
-When printed digitally, it is a different process that uses powdered toner instead of wet ink.
-While modern digital printers can match a PMS as close as possible, it cannot always be guaranteed the way it can on an inked press.
+PMS colors can only be mixed/printed via ink (i.e. imprinting merchandise, screenprint, and offset printing)...
+When printed digitally, it is a different process that bakes powdered toner onto the sheet instead of wet ink.
+While modern digital printers can match most PMS's pretty closely, it cannot always be guaranteed the way it can on an inked press.

 In short, printers and monitors produce colors in different ways.